ismailumutluoglu/ismailumutluoglu/README.md

 <img src="https://github.com/user-attachments/assets/60195ffb-560f-40ff-a656-9b0795babf4a" alt="Banner" width="1000"/>

-# 🙋‍♂️ Merhaba, Ben İsmail Umutluoğlu
+# 🙋‍♂️ Hi, I'm İsmail Umutluoğlu

-## Hakkımda 🚀
+## About Me 🚀

-- 🌱 Şu anda veri bilimi,görüntü işleme ve bilgisayar bilimleri üzerinde çalışıyorum.
-- 🎯 Hedefim: Geleceğe umutla bakan her zaman ve heryerde istikrarlı bir şekilde çalışarak veri bilimi ve yapay zeka alanında yazılımlar geliştirmek .
-- 🧑‍💻 Uzmanlıklarım: **[programlama dilleri, teknolojiler veya alanlar]**.
-- 💬 Bana bilgisayar bilimleri ile ilgili (C,PYTHON,SQL,R...)  sorular sorabilirsiniz!
-- 📫 Bana ulaşın: ismailumutluoglu10@gmail.com mail adresimden ulaşabilirsiniz.
+- 🌱 Currently working on data science, image processing, and computer science.
+- 🎯 My Goal: To develop software in data science and artificial intelligence by working consistently and with hope for the future.
+- 💬 Feel free to ask me about computer science (C, PYTHON, SQL, R...)!
+- 📫 Contact me: You can reach me via email at ismailumutluoglu10@gmail.com.

 ---

 ## 💻 Programming Languages